Spinal Cord Injury Fellowship

-- Innovative applications of assistive technology through integration with the Departments of Biomedical and Mechanical Engineering at CWRU and University of Toledo
+- Innovative applications of assistive technology through integration with the Department of Biomedical Engineering at CWRU

-- Evaluation and follow-up of state-of-the-art procedures using tendon transfers and neuroprostheses that offer functional independence for individuals with high-level tetraplegia
+- Evaluation and follow-up of state-of-the-art procedures using tendon/nerve transfers and neuroprostheses that offer functional independence for individuals with high-level tetraplegia.

-- Development of skills using a variety of diagnostic equipment including ultrasound, pressure mapping, electrodiagnostics, urodynamics and TCOM CO2 monitoring
+- Development of skills using a variety of diagnostic equipment including ultrasound, pressure mapping, electrodiagnostics, and urodynamics.

-- Unique integration of the Northeast Ohio Chapter of the United Spinal Association with patient care, resident education, research activities and wheelchair sports and recreation activities.
+- Unique integration of the Northeast Ohio Chapter of the United Spinal Association with patient care, resident education, research activities and wheelchair sports and outdoor adaptive recreation activities.